TransgenderQueen/Final-Major-Project/Development commentary/Development Commentary.md

 Next time, I’ll make a proper plan so I don’t just dive in headfirst without thinking things through.
 The big issue I ran into was getting overwhelmed.
 I didn’t pace myself, and it ended up burning me out pretty quickly.

+Additionally, I had a Trello board for the first few weeks.
+While it started out rather well, it quickly fell apart into peices, becoming a bit of a mess.
+Originally I used a

 Looking ahead, I’ll be way more thoughtful about choosing projects that I’m excited about, rather than just going for something that sounds cool at first.
 The real problem here was that I ended up falling out of love with the project midway, and once that happened, it was tough to keep pushing forward.
 It led to me not finishing as strong as I should have.